 Data visualization can help identify outliers.
 You can identify outliers by looking at the values far away from the plot.
 For example, the highlighted value (X1, max=100) in Figure 4 could be an outlier.
 However, in my opinion, you should never label an observation as an outlier unless you have a strong scientific or practical reason to do so.

-If the data spread is too different for different variables, or if you see outliers with no scientific or practical reasons, then you might need some data pre-treatments.
+Data visualization can help you know if your data needs If the data spread is too different for different variables, or if you see outliers with no scientific or practical reasons, then you might need some data pre-treatments.
 For example, you can mean center and scale the data as shown in Figure 5 and Figure 6 before proceeding to the model analysis.
 You can see these dynamic changes in the boxplot only in the MagicPCA application.

 Need multivariate data analysis software?
 Apply here to obtain free access to our analytics solutions for research and training purposes!